kcjengr/qtpyvcp/docs/source/installation.rst

     In order to use QtPyVCP you will need to have LinuxCNC ~2.8pre (master) installed, either system wide or as a Run In Place (RIP) built from source.

-The are multiply ways to install QtPyVCP, which one is best depends on how you intend to use QtPyVCP.
+The are multiple ways to install QtPyVCP, which one is best depends on how you intend to use QtPyVCP.
 If all you intend to do is try the examples, your best bet is to install with pip per the :doc:`Quick Start <quick_start>` guide.